ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 * The FPU to use.
 * Disabling/enabling C++ exceptions and RTTI.
 * The C runtime library: either `crt0` or `crt0-semihost`.
+  `crt0` will be linked automatically, but this can be suppressed with the `-nostartfiles` option so that `crt0-semihost` can be used.
 * The semihosting library, if using `crt0-semihost`.
 * A [linker script](
   https://sourceware.org/binutils/docs/ld/Scripts.html) specified with `-T`.